 Ironically for a blog named for mares, there’s another important guy in my life (sorry mom, he has four legs too).
-Finn (formally Finnmark or Yellowfin) is my Jack Russell Terrier/Corgi mix – colloquially known as a ‘Cojack,’ which I think sounds like something that plugs into a television.
-And today is Finn’s 7th birthday!
+Fin (formally Bluefin Tuna Dog) is my Jack Russell Terrier/Corgi mix – colloquially known as a ‘Cojack,’ which I think sounds like something that plugs into a television.
+And today is Fin’s 7th birthday!

 He came to me January of 2017 (literally on New Year’s Day) from the Carolina’s Russell Rescue.
 He had been surrendered by a family who said he was, “aggressive because he barked at and chased squirrels and rabbits.”
 Yeah.